Energy Reflection and Transmission of Interfaces in $T\bar{T}$-deformed CFT: Conclusions and outlook

 {\gp Several questions remain to be addressed.
 It would be interesting to have a closed-form expression for the transmission function for the NESS; this can perhaps be done by computing more orders in the perturbative expansion and attempting a resummation.
 It would be important to extend our analysis beyond linear order for the scattering state.
 The computation becomes more involved, and it is likely that the condition of current continuity has to be generalized to account for the non-vanishing trace of the energy-momentum tensor (as was shown in the case of a relevant deformation of a topological defect in \cite{Bajnok:2013waa}).
 It would also be interesting to see if our results could be reproduced by the methods of generalized hydrodynamics \cite{Castro-Alvaredo:2016cdj,Piroli:2017ltm}, imposing a condition at the interface for the scattering of quasi-particles.
 The most important question is whether our results can be extended beyond the holographic context to the full quantum theory.
+Also, it would be worth exploring how does the (modified) energy transmsission properties of the interface affect the density of states of the two deformed CFTs.
+In particular, it would be interesting to investigate the existence of negative specific heat in the deformed CFTs \cite{Barbon:2020amo} in the presence of the interface.
+This perhaps can most neatly be addressed by putting the theory on a finite volume, which however, would require a pair of interfaces rather than one.
 Finally, it would be interesting to repeat the holographic computation using conformal boundary condition at the cutoff surface; this prescription has been argued to correspond to coupling the CFT to a timelike Liouville theory and deforming by a Liouville-dressed $T\bar{T}$ operator \cite{Allameh:2025gsa}; the resulting theory is expected to have a better UV behavior, and it would be interesting to see if this would cure the violation of unitarity we found in the high-frequency regime of the transmission coefficient.\footnote{We thank Dionysios Anninos for the suggestion.}}